 You will have to submit four (4) theme papers based on the readings in the text and/or handouts.
 You will pick a theme from a week's reading and submit a ONE PAGE paper.
 This paper must either be typed or wordprocessed, single spaced or double spaced but MUST ONLY BE ON ONE SIDE OF A PAGE.
+THEME PAPERS ARE NOT TO BE LESS THAN 400 WORDS.
 Note: Theme papers are to be submitted before class begins on the due dates.

-The purpose of this assignment is to provide you an opportunity to think critically about the course readings and to write an essay which synthesizes explanation and personal reflection.
+The purpose of this assignment is to provide you with an opportunity to think critically about the course readings and to write an essay which synthesizes explanation and personal reflection.
 I will be particularly interested in examples of lived experiences each of you may have encountered.
 Please do not fabricate.
 If there are no examples of lived experiences you can present in your theme paper then do not bother.

-To reemphasize, the theme paper should involve (a) one theme covered in the readings of the previous week or weeks from the last submission of a theme paper; and (b) provide a critical reflection in which you explore your own thoughts, reactions, and responses to lived experiences which the course has made you see in either a new or a different light.
+To reemphasize, the theme paper should involve (a) one theme covered in the readings of the previous week or weeks from the last submission of a theme paper; and (b) provide a critical reflection in which you explore your own thoughts, reactions, and responses to lived experiences which the course has made you see either in a new or a different light.
 Your paper will also be graded for composition-here grammar, clarity and spelling will be important.